The Transformation of the United States Visitor Centers and the Future of Visitor Experience

 2. Digital Signage – Yes you need screens, you need lots of them, as big as you can get, this will drive people to your center, and it opens up everything we have talked about to allow awareness and ways to educate and engage your visitors.

-3. Mobile – No I don’t care about your mobile-friendly website or that your organization likes to use the word Mobile First, Mobile is going to reflect the area, and in my recommendation, the Kiosk and other touchpoints, will provide Point of Interest information, Chat, and easy connection features to help Transportation, Reservations, and Ticketing
+3. Mobile –No I don’t care about your mobile friendly website or that your organization likes to use the word Mobile First, Mobile is going to reflect the area and in my recommendation the Kiosk and other touchpoints, it will provide Point of Interest information, Chat and easy connection features to help, Transportation, Reservations and Ticketing

-YES, it’s time to connect your visitors to the best things to do and make it easy to know when it starts.
-Make it easy for me to book right there, and if your really cool allow me to build this into a list of my favorites or itinerary so I can keep track of the things I am going to do!
-Don’t get me started with kid-friendly, it is real and parents need all the help they can get.
+YES, it’s time to connect your visitors to the best things to do and make it easy to know when it starts, and hello make it easy for me to book right there and if your really cool allow me to build this into a favorite or itinerary so I can keep track of the things I am going to do.
+Don’t get me started with Kid Friendly its real and parents need all the help they can get.

 About The Author